rackerlabs/technical-blog/_posts/2019-08-02-ABAP-programming-approach-to-writing-testable-code.md

 authorIsRacker: true
 categories:
     - General
-metaTitle: "ABAP Programming–Approach to writing testable code"
+metaTitle: "ABAP Programming approach to writing testable code"
 metaDescription: "If we cannot test code properly, it is a tedious task to modify or enhance it.
 Read on to learn more"
-ogTitle: "ABAP Programming–Approach to writing testable code"
+ogTitle: "ABAP Programming approach to writing testable code"
 ogDescription: "If we cannot test code properly, it is a tedious task to modify or enhance it.
 Read on to learn more."
 ---

 No matter how good our code is, if we cannot test it properly, it is a tedious task to modify or enhance it.
-This results in problems for both users and developers.
+This situation results in problems for both users and developers.

 <!-- more -->

 ### Introduction

-Because requirements change frequently during the development process, you constantly need to modify the code.
+Because requirements frequently change during the development process, you constantly need to modify the code.
 Sometimes the requirement changes might involve a complete change in the process.